fishi0x01/fishi0x01.github.io/_posts/2019-01-06-Jenkins-As-Code-Part-1.md

 **plugins.txt:**
 {% gist fishi0x01/2b33eb533deae0a78ce23b108849bfdc plugins.txt %}

+Most of those plugins are not necessary at this step of the series, but might come in handy later on.

 {% include tags/hint-start.html %}
-**NOTE:** Most of the plugins are not necessary at this step of the series, but might become handy later on.
+**NOTE:** Plugin versions are not pinned here as this is a demo.
+However, I recommend to pin the plugin versions inside the `plugins.txt` in order to have deterministic docker image builds.
 {% include tags/hint-end.html %}

 ### Initial Pipeline Interface